 At Exporter Services, we understand the costs and the implications of the errors so we take the problem away.
 We prepare and present documentation in line with the Letter of Credit leaving you free to move on to the next shipment.
 The funds will appear in the beneficiaries bank account in accordance with L/C payment terms.

-We all need a little help sometimes.
+Exporting – we all need a little help sometimes

 Working with overseas customers and foreign Customs can often be a real challenge.
 Whether your business is new to exporting or entering new territory, we have the skills and experience to guide you.
 We offer a wide range of services to cover your export needs, including: